elainebroche-dev/anagram/README.md

 ### Existing Features

 -   __F01 Title Animation__
     - When the page is first loaded an animation runs which behaves as if text is being typed on screen.
-First "Cool Met We" is typed, then erased and replaced with it's anagram of "Welcome to . . .".
+First "Cool Met We" is typed, then erased and replaced with its anagram of "Welcome to . . .".
 Next the title of the game - "Anagram" fades in.
 This animation clearly introduces the purpose of the website to the user.

       ![Title Animation](documentation/images/f01-title-animation.png)

 -   __F02 Navigation between screens__
     - The game is comprised of 4 screens :

-        1. Username/Login screen
+        1. Login screen
         2. Select Topic screen
         3. Play Game screen
         4. End of Round screen

     - Normally, navigation through the screens will happen by interacting with the game selection buttons to play the game.
 However, there is also a "<<" icon at the top left of each screen except the Login screen to help the user navigate more quickly.
-Clicking on the "<<" when on the Select Topic screen (2) will end the current game and return the user to the Username/Login screen (1).
-Clicking the "<<" when on either the Play Game screen (3) or End of Round screen (4) will end the round and return the user to the Select Topic screen (2).
+Clicking on the "<<" when on the Select Topic screen will end the current game and return the user to the Login screen.
+Clicking the "<<" when on either the Play Game screen or End of Round screen will end the round and return the user to the Select Topic screen.

       ![Navigation Shortcut](documentation/images/f02-navigation.png)